rockman007372/Obsidian-Vault/Resilient Distributed Datasets.md

 - Data needs to be shuffled accross partitions similar to shuffling stage in map-reduce.

 Stages:
-- Consecutive *narrow* dependencies are group together as stages
+- Consecutive **narrow** dependencies are group together as stages
 - Within stages, data are transformed on the same machine
-- Accross stages, intermediate data are shuffled and **written onto local disks** => if node is down, no need to do shuffling again.
+- Accross stages, intermediate data are shuffled and **automatically written onto local disks** ⇒ if node is down, no need to compute intermediate results and shuffle again.
+- ? does it write to local disk or ram

 It is the programmer's responsibility to minimize wide-dependency.